 Norman also competed on the U16, U18, and U20 United States national teams during his time in high school and throughout college, participating in some of the highest level tournaments throughout the world.

 During his career as a student-athlete with the Fighting Irish, Norman tallied nine goals and 15 assists over his four year career.
 He was named to the Big East Academic All-Star Team three of his four years.
-Throughout his career his Irish teams participated in the NCAA tournament all four years, including the best ever finish in school history making it to the NCAA quarterfinals his senior year, losing 3-2 to Virginia.
+Throughout his career his Irish teams participated in the NCAA tournament all four years, including making it to the NCAA quarterfinals his senior year, losing 3-2 to Virginia.
 His teams also captured a Big East regular season and a Big East tournament title at Notre Dame.
 Norman graduated from the University of Notre Dame with a degree in theology.